moderntribe/square-one/dev/docker/README.md

 6. Restart your project's docker container by running /dev/docker/stop.sh then /dev/docker/start.sh
 7. You should now have a fully functioning multisite setup.

-# WP CLI and xdebug
+# WP-CLI and xdebug

-The `start.sh` script will attempt to symlink your WP CLI binary to `dev/bin/wp` when starting your local container.
+The `start.sh` script will attempt to symlink your WP-CLI binary to `dev/bin/wp` when starting your local container.
 If this fails, you should manually symlink it with: `ln -s /path/to/wp dev/bin/wp`.

 In PhpStorm, you'll need to ensure you map your `wp` symlink to the container's `/usr/local/bin/wp` path.